 A memory module is installed in the memory slot at the bottom of your computer.
 There is, however, only one memory slot on the motherboard so this means that you’ll have to remove the current RAM module in order to insert a new one.
 The procedure to replace the memory is described below.

 Note: From time to time, Windows will display a pop-up that says, “Do you want to allow the following program to make changes to this computer?”
 This is a security feature to prevent programs or people from doing things on your computer without your permission.
 If you were trying to perform the action, click Continue; otherwise, click Cancel.
 If unsure, cancel and try again.

 a.
-Use a to remove the screw that secures the compartment cover.
+Use a Precision Screwdriver Set for Laptops and Electronics to remove the screw that secures the compartment cover.

 b.
 Remove the compartment cover.